semgrep/semgrep-docs/docs/experiments/join-mode/recursive-joins.md

       $CALLEE(...)
 ```

-A join condition such as the following: `python-callgraph.$CALLER --> python-callgraph.$CALLEE` Produces a table below.
+A join condition such as the following: `python-callgraph.$CALLER --> python-callgraph.$CALLEE` produces a table below.
 Notice how `function_1` appears with `function_4` and `function_5` as callees, even though it is not directly called.

 | $CALLER  | $CALLEE  |
 |----------|----------|